Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Introduction

-Recently, \cite{Lanza20} presented an alternative to the Applegate mechanism by extending the earlier work by \citet{Applegate89}.
-He assumed the presence of a persistent non-axisymmetric magnetic field inside the CZ of the main-sequence star that was modeled as a single flux tube lying at the equatorial plane.
-The density is smaller within the magnetic region in comparison to the rest of the CZ, whose effects were modeled as two point masses lying on a line perpendicular to the axis of the flux tube at the equator.
-By further assuming that the star is not tidally locked with the primary, this non-axisymmetric contribution to the quadrupole moment exerts an extra force onto the companion. \cite{Applegate89} and \cite{Lanza20} identified two possible scenarios: the \textit{libration} model, where the flux tube oscillates around a mean value, and the \textit{circulation} model, where the axis of the flux tube varies in a monotonic way.
-These models reduce the energetic requirements by a factor of 100 to 1000 compared to the Applegate mechanism, which is much more restrictive from an energetic point of view \citep[see e.g.][]{Brinkworth06, Voelschow16, Navarrete18, Voelschow18}.
-Previous models generally require luminosity variations of $\sim$~10 per~cent, whereas the improved model of \citet{Lanza20} reduces the energy requirement by a factor of $\sim10^2...10^3$.
+Recently, \cite{Lanza20} presented an alternative to the Applegate mechanism by extending the earlier work of \citet{Applegate89}.
+He assumed the presence of a persistent nonaxisymmetric magnetic field inside the CZ of the main-sequence star that was modeled as a single flux tube lying at the equatorial plane.
+The density is lower within the magnetic region in comparison to the rest of the CZ, and the effects of the magnetic field were modeled as two point masses lying on a line perpendicular to the axis of the flux tube at the equator.
+By further assuming that the star is not tidally locked with the primary, this nonaxisymmetric contribution to the quadrupole moment exerts an additional force onto the companion. \cite{Applegate89} and \cite{Lanza20} identified two possible scenarios: the libration model, where the orientation of the flux tube oscillates around a fixed position, and the circulation model, where the axis of the flux tube changes in a monotonic way.
+These models reduce the energetic requirements by a factor of $10^2$ to $10^3$ in comparison to the Applegate mechanism, which is much more restrictive from an energetic point of view \citep[see e.g.,][]{Brinkworth06, Voelschow16, Navarrete18, Voelschow18}.
+Previous models generally require luminosity variations on the order of 10 per~cent, whereas the improved model of \citet{Lanza20} reduces the energy requirement by a factor of $10^2...10^3$.